hydroflux/abstractor-ws/README.md

 - [ ] Create a convert_document_numbers script
 - [ ] Create an "execution", "review", & "download only" option for execution
 - [ ] Need to create an application path for multiple results
+- [ ] Create a fallback procedure to check for logout

 ### Iguana To Do